rorads/bookworks/README.md

 - Generates a table of contents (optional)
 - Supports custom author attribution
 - Debug mode for troubleshooting
+- Docker support for containerized deployment
+- Comprehensive test suite

 ## Requirements

+### Local Development
-- Python 3.6 or higher
+- Python 3.10 or higher
+- Poetry for dependency management
 - Pandoc installed and available in PATH

+### Docker
+- Docker installed on your system
+- No other dependencies needed

 ## Installation

+### Using Poetry (Local Development)

 1. Clone this repository:
 ```bash